 We all have our go-to berries like blueberries, strawberries, blackberries, and raspberries — and some of you adventuresome gardeners even grow your own.
-But if you really want to take a step outside the lines and try something new, have I got some berry recommendations for you!
-Here are 5 unique berries to grow in your garden this year — which one will you choose?
+But if you really want to take a step outside the lines and try something new in your fruit garden, have I got some berry recommendations for you!
+Here are some berry-licious, 5 unique berries to grow in your garden this year — which one will you choose?

-- Currants: (Ribes spp.)
-Closely related to gooseberries, currants are a bit more friendly because the bushes don’t have prickly spines.
+Currants: (Ribes spp.)
+Closely related to gooseberries, currants are a bit more friendly as they are a thornless berry, meaning the bushes don’t have prickly spines.
 Most currents are what is called “self sterile,” so you’ll need two or more different varieties to get a decent crop.
 Black or red currants are ideal for jams, jellies, and wine, with albino varieties (pink or white) that are best enjoyed straight off the bush.
 USDA Zone 3+.

-- Huckleberry: (Vaccinium ovatum) This old-fashioned berry sounds so quaint that it makes me want to grow them just to say I made my own huckleberry pie.
+Huckleberry: (Vaccinium ovatum) This old-fashioned berry sounds so quaint that it makes me want to grow them just to say I made my own huckleberry pie.
 This evergreen shrub grows best in a moist, partially shaded spot with regular water — but as it can be tricky to grow them from seed, look for a nursery-grown plant instead.
 If grown in the sun, the bush typically stays about 3’ tall, but in the shade, watch out!
 The huckleberry can grow up to 10’ tall, so be sure to give it room.
-The dark bluish-purple berries are among the last to ripen in the fall.
+The dark bluish-purple berries are among the last to ripen so be prepared to pick these berries in the fall.
 USDA Zones 7-9.